skeeto/skeeto.github.com/_posts/2021-02-08-Well-behaved-alias-commands-on-Windows.markdown

 The closest available on Windows is a .bat batch file.
-However, like some other parts of DOS and Windows, the Batch language was designed as though its designer once glimpsed at someone using a unix shell, perhaps looking oer their shoulder, then copied some of the ideas without understanding them.
-As a result, it's not nearly as useful for powerful.
-Here's the Batch equivalent:
+However, like some other parts of DOS and Windows, the Batch language was designed as though its designer once glimpsed at someone using a unix shell, perhaps looking over their shoulder, then copied some of the ideas without understanding them.
+As a result, it's not nearly as useful or powerful.
+Here's the Batch
+equivalent:

 ```bat
 @cc -std=c99 %*
 ```

-The `@` is necessary because Batch prints its commands by default (Bourne's `-x` option), and `@` disables it.
+The `@` is necessary because Batch prints its commands by default (Bourne shell's `-x` option), and `@` disables it.
 Windows lacks the concept of `exec(3)`, so Batch file interpreter `cmd.exe` continues running alongside the compiler.
 A little wasteful but that hardly matters.
 What does matter though is that `cmd.exe` doesn't behave itself!
 If you, say, Ctrl+C to